TR – 08 – 1-Tolling and Managed Lanes on Colorado Roadways

 WHEREAS if citizens in one geographic area of the state opt to assume the responsibility for paying for their own transportation infrastructure needs, they are less likely to also support investment in the statewide transportation infrastructure which we all use and benefit from; and

-WHEREAS federal law presently prohibits any tolling of existing state and federal highways because citizens have already paid for these roads through their payment of gas taxes; and
+WHEREAS federal law presently prohibits any tolling of existing state and federal roadways because citizens have already paid for these roads through their payment of gas taxes; and

-WHEREAS citizens should have the choice of whether or not they want to utilize tolled roads (at the tolled rate) or use existing highways (which have already been paid for);
+WHEREAS citizens should have the choice of whether they want to utilize tolled roads (at the tolled rate) or use existing roadways (which have already been paid for); and

 THEREFORE BE IT RESOLVED that:

-• CLUB 20 believes that any proposed toll roads should be part of a more comprehensive multi-modal plan.
+• Club 20 believes that any new proposed toll roads should be part of a more comprehensive multi-modal plan.

-• CLUB 20 supports highway tolling ONLY on new roads and/or lanes and multi-modal transit components.
+• Club 20 supports roadway tolling ONLY on new roads and/or lanes and multi-modal transit components.

-• CLUB 20 believes that any tolling proposal that affects the Western Slope should be developed collaboratively with Western Slope legislators, local government officials, businesses, and community groups.
+• Club Club 20 insists that any tolling or managed lane proposal that affects the Western Slope should be developed collaboratively with Club 20, Western Slope legislators, local government officials, businesses, and community groups.

 Adopted 4/4/2008